Who is (Zwarte) Piet? A Continuing Evolution

 In 2019 Hilversum recruited only Sooty Piets for their Sinterklaas arrival.

 The Sinterklaasjournal, broadcast on NTR, has long set the standards for the Sinterklaas festival.
 However, NTR is following a process of gradual change, featuring both sooty and black pieten, but without black leotards and gloves, no earrings, and no red lipstick.
 An NTR spokesperson says, “Every year a small step, every year a little less black.”
 In 2017 there were four sooty Piets; 2018 brought eleven.
+In 2019 all the Piets were sooty.

 This gradual process satisfies no one.
 Opponents of the traditional Piet still see Zwarte Piets.
 Proponents are annoyed to see sooty Piets.
 Sinterklaasjournaal is no longer the trendsetter and may be seen as indecisive or capricious.
 Cities and other media outlets are making their own decisions.